MicrosoftDocs/Hololens/hololens/contributing.md

    > [!NOTE]
    > This article contains references to _master_, a term that Microsoft no longer uses.
 When the term is removed from the software, we'll remove it from this article.

-3. Edit the content of the article according to the ["Markdown basics"](#markdown-basics).
+3. Edit the content of the article according to the [Markdown basics](#markdown-basics).

 4. Update metadata at the top of each article: